-- connected to the Agenda 21 Movement; nor - an avenue to promote United Nations Policies; nor - a challenge to, or restriction of, property rights of landowners. - Technical assistance to local governments on implementing Sustainable Development programs and projects such as the development of unified corridor plans, land-use analysis, data collection, parking technical assistance, education and training regarding transportation and land-use planning best practices, form-based code review, 3D visualization services, financing strategies and tools for economic development, zoning and special district analysis, and planning to promote infill and mixed-use developments; - Online information, training, and education on topics related to Green Infrastructure, Sustainable Resource Efficiency, sustainable zoning, sustainable school siting, and other such topics to assist in growth management and land-use planning; - Planning support for the development of the Blue-Green-Grey Program; - Parking analysis of garage and transportation interfaces at various locations; - Practical tools for curb lane management throughout the region; - Meetings and materials for the Coordinated Land Use and Transportation Task Force; - Analysis of the impacts of mixed-use developments to travel patterns and congestion compared to economic return on investments; - Kennedale Parkway corridor multimodal access, streetscape, and land-use recommendations for the City of Kennedale: - Technical assistance to the City of Dallas for the Hensley Field Redevelopment Master Plan, including monitoring of progress as it relates to military planning activities in North Texas; - Technical assistance to the City of Plano regarding context-sensitive thoroughfare design best practices.
+- connected to the Agenda 21 Movement; nor - an avenue to promote United Nations Policies; nor - a challenge to, or restriction of, property rights of landowners. - Technical assistance to local governments on implementing Sustainable Development programs and projects such as the development of unified corridor plans, land-use analysis, data collection, education and training regarding transportation and land-use planning best practices, form-based code review, housing and transportation analysis, 3D visualization services, financing strategies and tools for economic development, zoning and special district analysis, and planning to promote infill and mixed-use developments; - Online information, training, and education on topics related to Green Infrastructure, Sustainable Resource Efficiency, transportation and sustainable stormwater projects and practices, and other such topics to assist in growth management and land-use planning; - Planning support for the development of the Blue-Green-Grey Program; - Coordination with NCTCOG's Environment and Development (E&D) related programs; - Practical tools for curb lane management throughout the region; - Meetings and materials for the Coordinated Land Use and Transportation Task Force; - Analysis of the impacts of mixed-use developments to travel patterns and congestion compared to economic return on investments: - Kennedale Parkway corridor multimodal access, streetscape, and land-use recommendations for the City of Kennedale;

+- Technical assistance to the City of Dallas for the Hensley Field Redevelopment Master Plan, including monitoring of progress as it relates to military planning activities in North Texas: and - Technical assistance to the City of Plano regarding context-sensitive thoroughfare design best practices.